Witnesses and Roles

 Gedcom Publisher does not support Legacy's name-only witnesses, i.e., people who share an event by name only and do not have an

 INDI record in the GEDCOM file.

-In Legacy's "GEDCOM Export" window, set the options as follows.
+In Legacy's "GEDCOM Export" window, on the "Options" tab, set the properties as follows.

 - Set "Produce file for" to "Legacy".

 - Set "Keep embedded formatting codes" to checked.

 - Set "Convert formatting codes to HTML style" checked.

 Also, on the "Other Options" tab, set the properties as follows.